 Some doctors are going back to old-fashioned paper.

 Although EHRs are here to stay, some medical practices are going back to paper records.
-A large pain clinic with multiple locations in Illinois has “pulled the plug” on EHRs.
+For example, a pain clinic with multiple locations in Illinois has “pulled the plug” on EHRs.

 The founder and co-medical director, Dr. Prunskis, states: “We felt the level of patient care was not enhanced by an electronic health record.
 We saw it was inefficient and added nonproductive work to physicians’ time.”